 Brushing and flossing carefully after each meal is critical for keeping your braces in good condition and avoiding orthodontic complications.
 Small particles of food can easily become trapped in your braces, and if the food isn’t removed, plaque forms between the teeth and gums.

-Whether you are experiencing an orthodontic emergency or would like to schedule an appointment to talk about your orthodontic treatment options, contact us!
-You can also give us a call if you want a checkup to see how things are going!
+Whether you are experiencing an Everett orthodontic emergency or would like to schedule an appointment to talk about your orthodontic treatment options, contact us!
+You can also call us if you want a checkup to see how things are going!

 We look forward to seeing you walk through our door.